Lelantine War: Archaeological evidence

-Archaeological study has shown that the first warrior burials in the area of the later heroon of Eretria took place around 710-705 BC.
+Archaeological study has shown that the first warrior burials in the area of the later heroon of Eretria took place around 740-730 BC.
 The last such burial dates to around 690 BC.
-The site of Chalcis, still occupied, has been subject to very little archaeological research, but similar burials of warriors are indicated by written sources, especially in reference to Amphidamas.
+The site of Chalcis, still occupied, has been subject to little archaeological research, but similar burials of warriors are indicated by written sources, especially in reference to Amphidamas.
 Around 680 BC, a triangular building was erected atop the warrior graves at Eretria and used to dedicate offerings to the fallen heroes.
 This may be connected to a rekindling of the conflict after a lull or truce (see below), leading to the Eretrians seeking the aid of their dead heroes.
 The occupation of the Xeropolis settlement and use of the cemeteries at Lefkandi, situated between Chalcis and Eretria on the Lelantine plain, ceased at approximately the same time as the Lelantine war and the emergence of Eretria as a major archaeological site.
 The excavators have speculated that Lefkandi may have been the predecessor of Eretria and abandoned as the result of the victory of Chalcis in the war.